namezk/devsecops-cicd-containers/README.md

    ii.If you select Snyk, provide an API key for Snyk.
 8. Under DAST, choose the DAST tool (OWASP ZAP) for dynamic testing and enter the API token, DAST tool URL, and the application URL to run the scan.
 9. Under Lambda functions, enter the Lambda function S3 bucket name, filename, and the handler name.
 10. For STG EKS cluster, enter the staging EKS cluster name.
 11. For PRD EKS cluster, enter the production EKS cluster name to which this pipeline deploys the container image.
 12. Under General, enter the email addresses to receive notifications for approvals and pipeline status changes.
 13. Choose Next.
 14. Complete the stack.
 15. After the pipeline is deployed, confirm the subscription by choosing the provided link in the email to receive notifications.

-The provided CloudFormation template in this post is formatted for AWS GovCloud.
-If you’re setting this up in a standard Region, you have to adjust the partition name in the CloudFormation template.
-For example, change ARN values from arn:aws-us-gov to arn:aws.

 ## Cleanup